sejda-pdf/webp-imageio/README.md

 ## Compiling the Java library

 ### Using Gradle
-- Run `./gradlew build -x test` in the root of the project
+- Run `gradlew.bat build -x test` in the root of the project
 - The compiled Java library can be found under the `build` directory
 - Run `gradle build test uploadArchives` to upload to OSS Nexus, then [login](https://oss.sonatype.org/#stagingRepositories) and publish to Maven Central